markuskimius/getopt-tcl/README.md

 - `optarg`: The argument to the last option.
 - `optext`: Extra settings for internal use.

-The variables are created by `getopt` in the caller's scope using `upvar`.
+These variables are created by `getopt` in the caller's scope using `upvar`.
 This allows calls to `getopt` be nested or called from multiple scopes.

 ## Example